Scary Movie 6: Release Date, Cast And Other Things We Know About The Horror Spoof Sequel

 Your Daily Blend of Entertainment News

-Perhaps the most exciting news regarding this sequel so far is that the Wayans Brothers are involved with Scary Movie 6, and thankfully so.
-The original film is one of the best movies by any Wayans Family member, having been directed by In Living Color cast member and creator Keenen Ivory Wayans and starring his brothers, Shawn and Marlon, who also co-wrote the film with several others, including Rick Alvarez (who is also producing the picture).
+Perhaps the most exciting news regarding this sequel so far is the Wayans Brothers’ involvement with Scary Movie 6.
+The 2000 franchise starter is one of the best movies by any Wayans family member, having been directed by In Living Color cast member and creator Keenen Ivory Wayans and starring his brothers, Shawn and Marlon, who also co-wrote the film with several others, including Rick Alvarez.

-Keenen Ivory Wayans won’t be directing this time around, but don’t worry, as someone with a great deal of experience in the parody genre will be stepping in.
-Michael Tiddes, best known for comedies like A Haunted House and Fifty Shades of Black, will be sitting in the director’s chair for the upcoming spoof film.
+Ivory Wayans won’t be directing this time around, but don’t worry, as Michael Tiddes, best known for comedies like A Haunted House and Fifty Shades of Black, will be sitting in the director’s chair.

 What Will Scary Movie 6 Be Rated?

 While the first two movies in the Scary Movie franchise earned their R-ratings, the next three installments went for a slightly toned-down approach and were rated PG-13.
-An official rating has yet to be announced for the upcoming sequel, but based on what Marlon Wayans has said in recent months, it sounds like the creative team is going back to old ways for this one.
+An official rating has yet to be announced, but based on what Marlon Wayans has made it sound like, the creative team is going back to old ways for this one.
 In March 2025, Wayans told People, "We got the gloves off," adding that they are going for a tone that will earn an R-rating, which means it would be the first in the franchise to do so since the second installment.

 How To Watch The First Five Scary Movies